overlineink/slice/README.md

 # Slice Framework
-Slice is an open source MVC framework written in php used to teach junior developers to meet and build a demo of the MVC pattern in php. 🐱‍💻
+Splice is an open source project that teach how to build an framework with php.
+Its was used to teach junior developers to meet and build a demo of the MVC pattern in php. 🐱‍💻

 # Get Started
 #### Step 1.
 Set up the Development Environment